theckhd/BagUtil/README.md

 # BagUtil

+**NOTE** This is a fork of Xeio's BagUtil addon: https://github.com/Xeio/BagUtil I"m just adding some extra bag types since it seems he's quit.

 Addon designed to make opening and selling junk bags from questing in *Secret World Legends* easier!

 BagUtil adds two buttons to the default inventory window. **Open** and **Sell**.